noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 8/7/2021 08:18 **Saray**, that is an active component of the non state actor crew mafia and state terrorism, sexual harass me continuously.

+- 8/7/2021 17:36 Because I was the owner of a WISP until mafia enslaved by Francesca and Andreu let me understand that or I will pay the lace or I will be kidnapped.
+All of this is totally true they use the modern slavery network transmitted by electromagnetic weapons from the Collserola tower to menace people that are victim of human trade.
+The result is they don't use clear words but let the person think about it.
+This is a sort of very strong slavery in front of the stalker.
+It's a slavery that obtain silence about.
+The Italian mafia pyramid its owned by Cosa Nostra under all the others.
+Every one got a role in that "game".
+The game is gain money like for ever from a victim of modern slavery.
+The aristocracy let mafias got the neural television of what the victim see.
+This is an extreme dangerous and an enormous disaster for a democratic state, this is wind of war.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)